→ Visit The Nicest Place on the Internet

 Volkswagen SmileDrive partnered with popular food blogger Hilah Johnson to create an instructional cooking film that takes us on a field trip to Austin farmers' markets on the quest to make the (best) beet BLT sandwich (ever).
 I have made it, and it is delicious.

-In four hours we reached 5,129,282 people and gained over 600 followers for On the Dot.
-We saw a 50% increased engagement for Target Style's online channels and a 334% increase in @TargetStyle mentions.
-June styled 31 outfits at the speed of one outfit every 7.74193 minutes and created two personalized video responses.
+In those four hours, we reached 5,129,282 people and gained over 600 followers for On the Dot, Target Style’s tumblr.
+There was a 50% increased engagement for Target Style's online channels and a 334% increase in @TargetStyle mentions.
+The content generated was used in social channels for months to follow.

 And we got @TargetStyle put in Twitterjail for causing a ruckus.